What’s love got to do with it?

 Many in the African American community who knew Rev. King well called him the “love doctor.”
 The movement nearly fell apart when King announced to them that in order to talk about non-violence, they had to be authentic and live a non-violent life.
 He banned all weapons and any form of retaliation.
 “How will we protect you?” his bodyguards asked.
 He answered, “With love.”

 We rarely reflect on this mantra of Rev. King because it is much easier to rest in the comfort of a dream that has yet to be realized, but, this love thing, takes work.
 Love has everything to do with how people of faith become the difference they want to see.

 Love has everything to do with how we make a difference as people of faith through the way we serve.
 Dr. King says, “Everybody can be great, because everybody can serve.”
-President Obama four years ago urged America to use this national holiday as a day of service.
+President Obama seven years ago urged America to use this national holiday as a day of service.
 How might you serve with love today?

 Valora K Starr is the director of discipleship, Women of the ELCA.